 If Richmond, Va., hasn't been on your bar radar, The Rogue Gentlemen is out to change that.
-It releases a new menu every three months, with each one showcasing 16 original cocktails offered up in an awesome array of aesthetic style, from Denny’s-inspired menus (summer 2016), field journals (fall 2016) and baseball cards to Mad Libs, ski-run maps, decision trees (winter 2016) and a SkyMall-like catalog (spring 2017).
+It releases a new menu every three months, with each one showcasing 16 original cocktails offered up in an awesome array of aesthetic style, from a Denny’s-inspired menu (summer 2016), a field journal (fall 2016) and baseball cards to Mad Libs, a ski-run map, a decision tree (winter 2016) and a SkyMall-like catalog (spring 2017).
 Sometimes the theme of the menu inspired the drinks, and sometimes it's the other way around, but they're always unlike anything else you've seen.

 San Francisco's Trick Dog unveiled its ninth menu at the start of the year.
 Dubbed the Trick Dog Mural Project, the Bon Vivants crew brought 14 local artists together to create a series of unique public murals across the city.
 Each mural is then represented with a drink on the menu, with the drinks also named for the artist or artists who created it.
 The menu is available for sale, with proceeds benefiting two local arts nonprofits.